 Feel free to use almond milk or water, in place of coconut cream to keep the fat content down.

-If you don’t care to use cashews, replace them with an 8 ounce tub of vegan cream cheese.
+If you don’t care to use cashews or are allergic, replace them with an 8 ounce tub of vegan cream cheese.
 I recommend Miyoko’s brand, just know it’s very tangy!
+For a less tangy cream cheese try Tofutti or Kite Hill.